alt-lorraine/Global-Goods/03-whatsinstore.rst

 .. note:: Images and brief descriptions will of store inventory will appear here.

-.. note::I am planning on having a table of our extensive coffee offerings on a subpage.
+.. note:: I am planning on having a table of our extensive coffee offerings on a subpage.
 I also think we will have subpages of seasonal items on separate static pages that will turned off and on according to the season: Christmas, Valentine's Day, Easter, etc.